 Turn on the television or radio, or open the newspaper, and see that you’re surrounded by advertisements aimed at catching your attention.
 During the holidays, this can increase to the point when it’s overwhelming.
 What’s a family to do?

 • Ssshhhh!
-Plan for quiet times at home with your children when everyone can be together and enjoy the quiet time.
+Plan for quiet times at home with your children when everyone can be together and enjoy the peaceful time.
 Read a favorite book, create a special meal, or listen to a favorite song.

 • Think outside the box.
 Instead of scrambling around to find the perfect gift, start at home by making a gift for friends or family members.
 Bake a batch of cookies, create a What I Like About You book, string a beaded necklace, or create a work of art (finger) painting.
-The recipient will receive a gift that was created just for them!
+The recipient will receive a gift that was made just for them!

 • Plan your schedule and schedule your plans.
 What is the most important part of the holiday season to you and your family?
 Is it spending time with family and friends?
 Connecting with others?
 Making sure everyone feels valued?
 Plan for activities or opportunities that will be important to you.
 Take a walk in the park, see the holiday lights, decorate for the holidays, bake cookies, or read a favorite holiday book.